RARI Logo

 Itinerary

-Once we get back to Quito, you are on your own to explore the city and countryside.
+Day 11: We head up the mountains for Quito.
+For Amazon trips, we will stop for a couple of hours at Papallacta Hot Springs, for a warm respite after 10 days of cold showers.
+We get into Quito at about dinner time, grab a bite to eat, and then you are on your own.
+Once back in Quito, you are on your own to explore the city and countryside.
 There is plenty to see in Ecuador, and you might want to plan some extra days, or even weeks, after the project.
 Check with us about ideas for independent travel in Ecuador.

 Accommodations